 \subsection{Geological Stratum}

-The spatial distribution of a specific geological stratum created in the Cenozoic era, which includes some carboniferous ages, is used as an instrumental variable (IV) for the location of coal mines (Section~\ref{sec:sec4}).
-Data on the geological strata are obtained from the official database of the Ministry of Land, Infrastructure, Transport and Tourism, which includes roughly nine thousand stratum-points.
-I matched each municipality in my analytical sample with the nearest stratum point to identify the municipalities with the relevant stratum.
-Online Appendix~\ref{sec:secb2} provides finer details of the IV's definition as well as an example of a geological columnar section of a representative coal mine to show the relevance of the IV.
-Table~\ref{tab:sum_key} presents the summary statistics of the indicator variables for the stratum.
+The spatial distribution of a specific geological stratum created in the Cenozoic era, which includes some carboniferous ages, is used as an instrumental variable (IV) for the location of coal mines (Section~\ref{sec:sec_es}).
+Data on the geological strata are obtained from the official database of the Ministry of Land, Infrastructure, Transport and Tourism, which includes roughly nine thousand stratum points.
+Each municipality in the analytical sample was matched with the nearest stratum point to identify the municipalities with the relevant stratum.
+Online Appendix~\ref{sec:secc2} provides finer details of the definition and an example of a geological columnar section of a representative coal mine to show the relevance of the IV.
+Online Appendix Table~\ref{tab:sum_key} presents the summary statistics of the indicator variables for the stratum.